miaowware/.github/CONTRIBUTING.md

 ## When You're Ready to Merge

 1. When you have finished working on your contribution, create a pull request from your fork's branch into the master branch of the project.
+   Creation of draft pull requests is also allowed, but your contribution must be ready before changing the status of the PR to ready.
 1. Read through and complete the pull request template.
    If the checklist is not complete, your contribution will not be merged.
 1. Your pull request will get reviewed by at least one maintainer.